 “Go fair son be thou a valiant knight and courageous in the face of your enemy and be true and upright that God may love thee”.

+If a battle was about to commence the dubbing ceremony could be brought forward so that a new knight could prove his worth on the battlefield.
 On rare occasions, a squire would become a knight on the battlefield if they had carried out an act deemed worthy of such accolade.